collectiv-ai/screenshot-chat0.png/README.md

 ### ✔ No data harvesting
 ### ✔ No exploitation

-CollectivAI is not a financial system.
+CollectiVAI is not a financial system.
 It is a **public good** — an ethical alternative to corporate AI.

 ---